 🎯 How long does it take?

-Traditionally, months or longer.
-With IPOP’s fast-track, you can log matches weekly and move up quicker.
+To be accredited, it can take months or longer.
+With IPOP’s referee program, you can log matches weekly and move up quicker.

 🙋 Who will mentor me?

-That’s the best part—you’ll be coached by Michael Strenkowski, one of Canada’s top referee trainers, along with the IPOP team.
+That’s the best part—you’ll be coached by Michael Strenkowski, one of BC and Canada’s top referee trainers, along with the IPOP team.

 Ready to Put on the Ref Shirt?

 If you’ve ever thought about becoming a referee, now’s the perfect time.
-IPOP’s fast-track program is built to make the process smoother, quicker, and more fun—with Michael’s expert mentorship along the way.
+IPOP’s Introduction to Pickleball Refereeing program is built to make the process smoother, quicker, and more fun—with Michael’s expert mentorship along the way.

 👉 Email hello@ipop.fun with your full name and the subject line “Interested in Referee Program” to get on the list.

-Help us grow the game, one call at a time!
+Help us grow the game, one call at a time… Sign up to become a pickleball referee today!